 Profiler Overview

 I’ve built what I think is a pretty neat Ruby tracing profiler.
-It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 100 ns1 of overhead per Ruby function call, low enough for continuous use in large-scale production systems.
+It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 30 ns of overhead per Ruby function call, low enough for continuous use in large-scale production systems.

 As far as I know, no other Ruby tracer offers this mix of signals at this cost.
-If you’re aware of one, please let me know and I’ll add a note here!
-If you’d would like to try the profiler yourself, feel free to reach out!
+If you’re aware of one, please let me know and I’ll add a note here (and remove a couple of adjectives from the title).

 Why Trace in Production